-If you’ve been selling on Amazon for quite some time now, you may already know that it’s a place full of “surprises”.
-Just recently, a lot of sellers noticed that adding a new product has become a pain because of UPC codes.
-Even us experienced it firsthand.
+If you’ve been selling on Amazon for quite some time now, you may already know that it’s a place full of “surprises.”
+A lot of sellers recently noticed that adding a new product has become a pain because of UPCs.
+Even we experienced it firsthand.
 If you’re among us, you may have been trying to find a way out with the below error when adding a new product:

 ” You are using UPCs, EANs, ISBNs, ASINs, or JAN codes that do not match the products you are trying to list.
 If you believe you have reached this message in error, please contact Seller Support. “

-Of course, your first move would be to contact Seller Support as mentioned in the error notification above.
-However, with Seller Support, you will be required to provide the following information before they provide you with any assistance they are to give:
+Your first move would be to contact Seller Support as mentioned in the error notification above.
+However, with Seller Support, you will be required to provide the following information before giving you any assistance:

 1. Product name